Catalonia’s ruling separatist parties are drifting apart.

 The Republican Left traces its origins to before the Civil War.
 It has historically argued for independence from, rather than self-government within, Spain.

-Rajoy’s refusal to negotiate radicalized the Catalan center-right.
+Rajoy’s refusal to negotiate with authorities in Barcelona radicalized the Catalan center-right.

 The last Democratic Convergence leader, Artur Mas, was forced out after presiding over a non-binding independence referendum in 2014.